markh-de/KiVar/README.md

 In case the defined variation rules cannot be parsed and enumerated without problems, an error message window with a list of problems will appear.
 Each of these problems must then be fixed in order to successfully start the plugin.

-_Hint:_ You can click each error message to focus the corresponding footprint on the _pcbnew_ canvas in the background (KiCad 8 only).
+_Hint:_ You can click each error message to focus the corresponding footprint on the _pcbnew_ canvas in the background (KiCad 8 and later only).

 #### Variation Choices Selection